antonand14/owmapi/README.md

 # IDE
 Import the project into your favourite IDE (I use eclipse) and through the IDE do a Maven clean install to get all the dependencies fixed.
-Then either run the jar file that is located under the target folder or use the IDE to run the project as a Java Application or do Maven build.
+Then either run the jar file that is located under the target folder or use the IDE to run the project as a Java Application or do Maven exec:java.

 # Terminal
 Locate the root folder in the terminal and then do mvn clean install.
 After that either run the jar file or do mvn exec:java and the application should run.